orbitalchicken/Roadmap/README.md

         notice to reboot the computer when appropriate purge old kernels? https://github.com/Pjotr123/purge-old-kernels-2
-        systray icon or infobar to notify user of new Mint versions
+        systray icon or infobar to notify user of new Mint versions new type to mark updates from other PPA/repos switch type icons to symbolics

     system:
         compiler optimization: consider optimizing compiled binaries for Cinnamon/Xapps